 - 9.30 Aer Lingus generally either supports or does not object to the individual capacity projects.
 The exception to this is the West Apron Underpass at Pier 3 which is addressed further in Appendix 1.
 Aer Lingus suggests that we incentivise the delivery of the CIP within the regulatory period. - 9.31 Aer Lingus provides detailed feedback on the Helios simulations.
-It questions the currently envisaged dual runway usage philosophy and STARs.47 It suggests that Runway 10 operations should also be modelled, and the IAA should confirm that the modelled flight schedule is achievable.
+It questions the currently envisaged dual runway usage philosophy and STARs.45 It suggests that Runway 10 operations should also be modelled, and the IAA should confirm that the modelled flight schedule is achievable.
 It states that the relatively poor performance in terms of simulated taxi-out times for aircraft using the Pier 5 stands is unacceptable, an issue which it believes is exacerbated by pushback conflicts in the modelled flight schedule as well the absence of a loop taxiway in the South Apron, together with the aforementioned runway usage philosophy.
-It states that on-time towing is a key element of operational performance, and these details were not provided in the simulations. - 9.32 In relation to the Terminal building simulations, Aer Lingus notes that the simulation assumes full staffing of facilities.
+It states that ontime towing is a key element of operational performance, and these details were not provided in the simulations. - 9.32 In relation to the Terminal building simulations, Aer Lingus notes that the simulation assumes full staffing of facilities.
 It questions a number of the passenger processing assumptions, also noting that the modelling indicates a 'disadvantage for T2 operators' at Check-In and Security.
 In relation to T2 immigration, Aer Lingus questions whether 10 e-gates currently in operation have been modelled. - 9.33 CityJet urges us to protect continued investment in the timely development of facilities at Dublin Airport. - 9.34 IALPA does not support many of the capacity projects.
 It considers that a West Apron satellite pier should be developed rather than the continued focus on the East Apron, which it considers to have been driven by 'dominant base carriers'.
 IALPA states that it is not apparent that long term policy decisions in relation to the development of the airport are being challenged by CAR. - 9.35 IALPA questions the validity of assumptions used in the Helios modelling.
-It further states that a 32 million annual passenger planning restriction on the eastern campus, in relation to T2, is
+It further states that a 32 million annual passenger planning restriction on the eastern campus, in relation to T2, is 'an overhang to the entire CIP'. - 9.36 Ryanair states that the Helios assessment considered whether the CIP2020 programme can deliver an airport that can cater for 40 million annual passengers, however overall we have not considered whether it is efficient to allow for each of these projects as scoped.
+It considers that the Helios modelling indicated that many of the terminal capacity projects are overscoped as: - The flight schedule used by Helios is more 'peaky' than a Summer 2019 busy day identified by Ryanair, namely the August 2019 bank holiday Friday.
+46 This in turn affected the identified facility sizing requirements, as a less peaky, smoother schedule in a given day can operate from lesser sized facilities despite containing the same number of aircraft and/or passengers.
+It noted that this is particularly noteworthy for the hourly arrivals peak in the 40 million passengers per annum (MPPA) flight schedule.
+It also pointed out that the modelling does not consider upgauging of aircraft, which means

-47 A STAR is a Standard Terminal Arrival Route; a standard arrival routing towards an airport
+45 A STAR is a Standard Terminal Arrival Route; a standard arrival routing towards an airport